hoodoer/JS-Tap/README.md

 ## Introduction
-JS-Tap is a generic JavaScript payload and supporting software to help red teamers attack webapps.
-The JS-Tap payload can be used as an XSS payload or as a post exploitation implant.
+JS-Tap is a JavaScript-based offensive toolkit for red teamers.
+It started as a generic JavaScript payload for attacking webapps via XSS or post-exploitation implant, and has grown to include browser extensions and Electron desktop app implants — all reporting to a single C2 server.

 The payload does not require the targeted user running the payload to be authenticated to the application being attacked, and it does not require any prior knowledge of the application beyond finding a way to get the JavaScript into the application.

 Instead of attacking the application server itself, the JS-Tap payload focuses on the client-side of the application and heavily instruments the client-side code.
 A C2 system allows custom JavaScript payloads to be added and run as tasks on JS-Tap clients, providing a means to attack the application server directly.
 To facilitate faster transition to attacking the server, JS-Tap now includes a "mimic" feature to automatically generate custom payloads and hand them off to the C2 system.

-The example JS-Tap payload is contained in the **telemlib.js** file in the payloads directory, however any file in this directory is served unauthenticated so you can serve multiple payloads with different configurations targeting different applications at the same time. <br>
+The example DOM Beacon payload is contained in the **telemlib.js** file in the payloads directory, however any file in this directory is served unauthenticated so you can serve multiple payloads with different configurations targeting different applications at the same time. <br>

 Copy the **telemlib.js** file to whatever filename you wish and modify the configuration as needed.
 This file has _not_ been obfuscated.
 Prior to using in an engagement strongly consider changing the naming of endpoints, stripping comments, and highly obfuscating the payload.
 By default the application uses rather obvious API endpoints (e.g. /loot/screenshot), in **App Settings** you can turn on traffic obfuscation.